A provocative new novel from the bestselling author of The Joy Luck Club and The Bonesetter’s Daughter.

 A pious man explained to his followers: “It is evil to take lives and noble to save them.
 Each day I pledge to save a hundred lives.
 I drop my net in the lake and scoop out a hundred fishes.
 I place the fishes on the bank, where they flop and twirl.
 ‘Don’t be scared,’ I tell those fishes.
 ‘I am saving you from drowning.’
 Soon enough, the fishes grow calm and lie still.
 Yet, sad to say, I am always too late.
 The fishes expire.
 And because it is evil to waste anything, I take those dead fishes to market and I sell them for a good price.
 With the money I receive, I buy more nets so I can save more fishes.”

-Amy Tan is the author of The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, and two children’s books, The Moon Lady and The Chinese Siamese Cat, which has been adapted as Sagwa, a PBS series for… More about Amy Tan
+Amy Tan is the author of The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, and two children’s books, The Moon Lady and The Chinese Siamese Cat, which has been adapted as Sagwa, a PBS series for children.
+Tan was also the coproducer and co-screenwriter of… More about Amy Tan

 Q: Can you offer a window into your writing process?
 Do the characters come ﬁrst, or does a speciﬁc scene, setting, or theme?
 Do you have a set duration of time that you spend writing each day, or do you work as the mood takes you?